SethHollandsworth/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

-test_wildcard_env_var | python:3.6.14-slim-buster | Check that an "allow all" regex is created when a value for env var is not provided via a parameter value test_wildcard_env_var_invalid | N/A | Make sure the process errors out if a value is not given for an env var or an undefined parameter is used for the name of an env var test_arm_template_with_env_var | rust:1.52.1 | Make sure that a value that looks similar to but is not an ARM parameter is treated as a string
+test_wildcard_env_var | python:3.6.14-slim-buster | Check that an "allow all" regex is created when a value for env var is not provided via a parameter value test_wildcard_env_var_invalid | N/A | Make sure the process errors out if a value is not given for an env var or an undefined parameter is used for the name of an env var test_arm_template_with_env_var | rust:1.52.1 | Make sure that a value that looks similar to but is not an ARM parameter is treated as a string test_arm_template_security_context_defaults | N/A | Make sure default values for securityContext are correct test_arm_template_security_context_allow_privilege_escalation | N/A | See if changing the allowPrivilegeEscalation flag is working test_arm_template_security_context_user | N/A | Set the user field manually to make sure it is reflected in the policy test_arm_template_security_context_seccomp_profile | N/A | Make sure we have the correct seccomp profile hash test_arm_template_capabilities_unprivileged | N/A | See if unprivileged capabilities are in the correct sets and have the right values.
+Using add and drop fields test_arm_template_capabilities_undefined | N/A | See if unprivileged capabilities are correct if the user does not have any added manually test_arm_template_capabilities_privileged | N/A | See if privilileged capabilities are correct

 ## policy.json [test file](test_confcom_scenario.py)